19 Love Unfolds

 We also found your shoes.

-O’Bradaigh was there as well with his hateful Gaelic, Catholic God.
-The Ireland he represented had spawned the worst that
+O’Bradaigh still lurks with his ultra-nationalist God.
+The Ireland he represents has spawned the worst we can be.

 An old patch is not sewn onto a new garment, since it would create a tear.